Hypothyroidism diet: Can certain foods increase thyroid function?

-Avoiding dietary extremes will ensure thyroid health.
-If you have concerns, talk with your doctor about taking a multivitamin with minerals.
+Eating a balanced diet will keep the thyroid healthy.
+If you have concerns, talk with your healthcare team about taking a multivitamin with minerals.

-If you have hypothyroidism, take thyroid hormone replacement medication as directed by your doctor — generally with an empty stomach.
-It's also important to note that too much dietary fiber can impair the absorption of thyroid hormone replacement medication.
-Certain foods, supplements and medications can have the same effect.
+If you have underactive thyroid, take thyroid hormone replacement medicine as directed by your healthcare professional.
+This medicine usually should be taken on an empty stomach.
+Too much fiber in your diet can keep the body from absorbing the medicine.
+Some foods, supplements and medicines can have the same effect.

-Supplements containing biotin, common in hair and nail preparations, can interfere with the measurement of thyroid hormone.
-Biotin does not affect thyroid hormone levels, but supplements should be stopped for at least a week before measuring your thyroid function so that your thyroid status is accurately reflected.
+Supplements containing biotin, common in hair and nail products, can make it hard to measure how much thyroid hormone is in the body.
+Biotin does not affect thyroid hormone levels.
+But supplements that have biotin should be stopped for at least a week before measuring thyroid function so that the measurement is correct.

 If you have questions about how to take your thyroid hormone replacement medicine or about your diet, talk with a member of your healthcare team.